Tech-Moms/data_ai_fall_2025/module_9/README.md

 https://www.youtube.com/watch?v=csRK636TALQ

+*Search on YouTube: "Data Analyst Portfolios" to find additional videos on the topic.*

 ## Resources

-Some examples of different data analyst portfolios.
-Use this as inspiration to create your own portfolio.
+Here are some examples of different data analyst portfolios.
+Use this as inspiration to create your own portfolio!

 * [https://tiannaparris.github.io/TiannaTheAnalyst/](https://tiannaparris.github.io/TiannaTheAnalyst/)
 * [https://alextheanalyst.github.io/](https://alextheanalyst.github.io/)